 Six main schools manage the university’s academic profile and provide its students with well over 100 different degrees.
 In addition, due to its rising shift toward building a strong core research facility in the area, it has an increasingly growing doctoral student population.

-6. University of Sunderland
+6. Study in the Prestigious University of Sunderland UK

 - Tuition fees: from £10,700